-Full-time RVing: Tips for downsizing your possessions
+Tips for downsizing your possessions for full-time RVing

 Are you preparing to head out into the new world of full-time RVing?
 Congratulations!
 But if you’ve been a sticks-and-bricks dweller for many years, you’re probably face-to-face with a BIG problem: What do I do with all this stuff?
-Yep, accumulations of possessions can be a major issue when moving out of the “big house” into the house on wheels.
+Yep, accumulations of possessions can be a major issue when moving out of the “big house” and downsizing into the house on wheels.

-In a recent Minnesota Public Radio post, the issues of “downsizing” came up.
-While the story wasn’t directed toward the full-time-wantabee community, the principles outlined in the story apply well.
+In a Minnesota Public Radio post, the issues of “downsizing” came up.
+While the story wasn’t directed toward the full-time-wantabe community, the principles outlined in the story apply well.
 When it comes to getting rid of stuff, here’s a boil-down of the psychology and practicality of shrinking your possessions.

 The psychology involved: When you “downsize” it may not be painless.
 One professional who engages with folks to help them reduce their stuff says this: “If we’re asked to cast away one half of our things, in a certain sense we’re casting away parts of ourselves.
 And we’re going to have to become different selves.
 People have to be ready to do that.”
 Are you ready to get rid of things?

-Hire some help: If you’ve got mountains of stuff to move, think about hiring an estate seller.
-They’ll definitely take a bigger cut than if you sold it yourself, but they may save you loads of time, and stress.
+Hire some help: If you have mountains of stuff to move, think about hiring an estate seller.
+They’ll definitely take a bigger cut than if you sold it yourself, but they may save you loads of time and stress.

 Dealing with emotional attachment: Over the years you’ve probably inherited stuff from your forebears.
 Keep in mind, while it’s nice to “keep it in the family,” the newer generations may not have the desire or even the physical space for a lot of the big stuff.
 Is there room in your rig for some small objects with real meaning?
 And if not, is there possibly room in kids’ homes for the smaller stuff that you just can’t bear to part with?